 Gummed tape, otherwise known as water-activated tape, is one of the two paper packing tapes on this list.
 When wet, the adhesive gets activated, bonds to the cardboard, and forms a seal that must be broken by cutting or tearing.

 Masking tape is a type of tape that has a pressure-sensitive adhesive that allows it to be applied and removed quickly.
-Masking tape can also be used to secure light packages, but its poor adhesive means it won't hold up to moderate to heavy loads.
+Masking tape can also be used to secure light weight cartons, but its poor adhesive means it won't hold up to medium-weight cartons to heavy-weight cartons.
 Ideal for taping wrappers or fragile items that would otherwise rip if using more heavy-duty tapes.

 Which of those are considered eco-friendly tapes?

 Of the shipping tapes above, gummed tape and washi tape are generally considered eco-friendly.

 Most of the other types of tapes are either made of polypropylene backing, which is essentially plastic, or have polymer adhesive, or both.
 In both cases, these are the components that would not be easy to break down and become harmful to the environment if they are not sorted and handled in one of the recycling centers.